Tim LaHaye: Political activism

 LaHaye started numerous groups to promote his views, having become involved in politics at the Christian Voice during the late 1970s and early 1980s.
+In 1979, he founded Californians for Biblical Morality, which has been described as "in many ways...the genesis of the Christian right."
+The same year, LaHaye encouraged Jerry Falwell to found the Moral Majority and was among its three directors.

+LaHaye was a member of and speaker for the John Birch Society (JBS), a conservative, anti-communist group; scholar Celestini Carmen argues that LaHaye used the JBS's culture war methods and rhetoric of "fear, apocalyptic thought and conspiracy" to forge the Moral Majority, with "fear, anger, and disgust as essential ingredients."
+His book Rapture Under Attack describes his time in the JBS and relationship to its leader, Robert W. Welch Jr.

-In 1979, he encouraged Jerry Falwell to found the Moral Majority and sat on its board of directors.
-LaHaye's wife, Beverly, founded Concerned Women for America, a conservative Christian women's activist group.
+Also in 1979, LaHaye's wife, Beverly, founded Concerned Women for America, a conservative Christian women's activist group.

 Then in 1981, he left the pulpit to concentrate his time on politics and writing.
-That year, he helped found the Council for National Policy (CNP) a policy making think tank in which membership is only available through invitation; it has been reported "the most powerful conservative organization in America you've never heard of".
+That year, he helped found the Council for National Policy (CNP), a policy making think tank in which membership is only available through invitation.
+ABC News called it "the most powerful conservative organization in America you've never heard of".

 In the 1980s he was criticized by the evangelical community for accepting money from Bo Hi Pak, a longtime Sun Myung Moon operative.
 He was additionally criticized for joining Moon's Council for Religious Freedom, which was founded to protest Moon's 1984 imprisonment.
 In 1996, LaHaye's wife spoke at an event sponsored by Moon.

 In the 1980s, LaHaye founded the American Coalition for Traditional Values and the Coalition for Religious Freedom.
-He founded the Pre-Tribulation Research Center along with Thomas Ice in 1998.
+He founded the Pre-Trib Research Center along with Thomas Ice in 1993.
 The center is dedicated to producing material that supports a dispensationalist, pre-tribulation interpretation of the Bible.
-He and his wife had connections to the John Birch Society, a conservative, anti-communist group.

 LaHaye also took more direct roles in presidential politics.
 He supported Ronald Reagan's elections as United States president.
 He was a co-chairman of Jack Kemp's 1988 presidential bid but was removed from the campaign after four days when his anti-Catholic views became known.
 LaHaye played a significant role in getting the Religious Right to support George W. Bush for the presidency in 2000.
 In 2007, he endorsed Mike Huckabee during the primaries and served as his spiritual advisor.